 Extended Validation (EV) SSL certificates: These certificates are available for any kind of organization, including non-business and government entities and non-profit organizations and is considered to provide the maximum level of security that can be gained by using a certificate SSL.

 In these certificates, except checking for the domain, the issuer proceeds to a detailed examination of all data of the organization that will eventually use the certificate.
 For this audit there is an internationally defined set of specific criteria, controls and steps.

-In a secure connection between a browser and a website that uses extended validation SSL certificate, the address of the website in the address bar changes from "http" to "https", the browser shows a padlock icon and part of the address bar or the entire line depending on the browser turns green.
+In a secure connection between a browser and a website that uses extended validation SSL certificate, the address of the website in the address bar changes from "http" to "https", the browser shows a padlock icon.

 The visitor of the site, may click on the padlock to view all the information about the organization that owns this website.